1888–89 New Zealand Native football team: Return to England

 After a victory over Spen Valley District, the team travelled west to play Somersetshire, Devonshire, Taunton, and Gloucestershire, and won all five games.
 The victory over Somerset was the New Zealanders' largest of the tour; they scored nine tries in a 17–4 victory.
 Half-back Keogh played outstandingly for the Natives, while the entire side demonstrated superior passing and combination to their opposition.
-Devonshire and Tauton suffered heavy defeats by the New Zealanders, before a strong Gloucestershire side was dismissed.
+Devonshire and Taunton suffered heavy defeats by the New Zealanders, before a strong Gloucestershire side was dismissed.
 After defeating Midland Counties, the Natives returned to London.

 The team had two further matches before their game against England.
 The first was against one of the strongest clubs in England, Blackheath.
 Andrew Stoddart, who had toured New Zealand and Australia with the 1888 British Isles side, played for the club in their 9–3 defeat to the Natives.
 The New Zealanders won having scored four tries, including two by Keogh.
 Their next opposition was a United Services side mainly comprising Royal Navy players.
 The Natives were again victorious, this time 10–0.
 The match against Oxford University was postponed due to heavy frost, and so the team had a seven-day break from playing – their longest of the tour.